euvinkeel/euvinkeel.github.io/content/Gamedev/Update 12 - Reconciliation.md

 }
 ```

-So whether something is spawned via server-side action call, client-side action call, server-side action replay, or client-side applying a diff, the presence of a `S_T_Template` will always ensure an entity gets populated before other game systems can react/edit them.
+So whether something is spawned via server-side action call, client-side action call, server-side action replay, or client-side applying a diff, the presence of an explicit `S_T_Template` component will always ensure an entity gets populated before other game systems can react/edit them.

 And it works pretty well!